How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-Simply saying that you are determined, hardworking and goal-oriented may not be enough to create an appealing appeal.
-It is important to present clear and precise data on how previous roles made distinction in businesses or the value of specific abilities which benefit organisation
+Simply stating one is committed, hardworking, and goal-oriented may not be enough to generate an impressive appeal.
+Therefore, provide clear data on how previous roles made difference in companies or how important are certain qualities which benefit organisation

 Practice active listening